ruborg/sevenval-tutorials/web-accelerator/web-accelerator.md

 We can see this in action below, where a Chrome client receives WebP images, while Firefox receives JPEGs since WebP is not supported.
 Web Accelerator knows which image format is the best for which browser, and will make this decision automatically for you, so that your visitors will always receive the optimal image format for their browser.

-Firefox developer tools network panel:
+Firefox developer tools shows JPEGs,

 ![Firefox dev tools network panel](https://raw.githubusercontent.com/ruborg/sevenval-tutorials/master/web-accelerator/images/firefox-dev-tools-network.jpg "Network panel of Firefox dev tools showing JPEG images")

-Chrome developer tools network panel:
+While Chrome developer tools shows WebP

 ![Chrome dev tools network panel](https://raw.githubusercontent.com/ruborg/sevenval-tutorials/master/web-accelerator/images/chrome-dev-tools-network.jpg "Network panel of Chrome dev tools showing WebP images")